Nematomorpha: Description and biology

 In Spinochordodes tellinii and Paragordius tricuspidatus, which have grasshoppers and crickets as their hosts, the infection acts on the infected host's brain.
-This causes the host insect to seek water and drown itself, thus returning the nematomorph to water.
-P. tricuspidatus is also remarkably able to survive the predation of their host, being able to wiggle out of the predator that has eaten the host.
-The nematomorpha parasite affects host Hierodula patelliferas light-interpreting organs so the host is attracted to horizontally polarized light.
+This causes the host insect to seek water and drown itself, thus returning the nematomorph to water — according to Thomas et al., the "infected insects may first display an erratic behaviour which brings them sooner or later close to a stream and then a behavioural change that makes them enter the water", rather than seeking out water over long distances.
+Paragordius tricuspidatus is also remarkably able to survive the predation of their host, being able to wiggle out of the predator that has eaten the host.
+Similarly, Chordodes sp. nematomorphs affect the light-interpreting organs of Hierodula patellifera mantises so the host is attracted to horizontally polarized light.
 Thus the host goes into water and the parasite's lifecycle completes.
 Many of the genes the parasites use for manipulating their host have been acquired through horizontal gene transfer from the host genome.

 There are a few cases of accidental parasitism in vertebrate hosts, including dogs, cats, and humans.
-Several cases involving Parachordodes, Paragordius, or Gordius have been recorded in human hosts in Japan and China.
+Several cases involving Parachordodes, Paragordius, or Gordius have been recorded in human hosts in Japan.

+Life cycle and development

+The Nematomorpha life cycle consists of four stages: (1) the egg, (2) the pre-parasitic larva, (3) the parasitic larva, and (4) the free-living aquatic adult.
+Throughout these four stages, the worms parasitize multiple invertebrate hosts, inhabiting different environments.

+Freshwater worms typically mate in the spring, depositing their strings of eggs in the water.
+Within 3 to 4 weeks, pre-parasitic larvae emerge from these eggs.
+These larvae must parasitize an invertebrate host — their primary hosts being larger arthropod species, such as mantids, beetles, dragonflies, crickets, and grasshoppers.
+Some studies report that mantids are among the most important primary hosts of Nematomorpha in tropical and subtropical regions.

+The Nematomorpha life cycle often includes multiple hosts.
+If aquatic larvae are fortunate enough to be ingested by a primary host organism, they will then continue their development into adults.
+However, it is much more common that they seek out an intermediate host, usually aquatic invertebrate larvae (e.g. mayfly larvae, mosquito larvae, or chironomid larvae).
+Once larvae find themselves in an intermediate host, they encyst themselves in the host's body cavity.
+These parasites leverage aquatic insects as vehicles to move from water to land, retaining viable cysts through metamorphosis.
+Once conditions to continue development are met (i.e. the intermediate host is eaten by a primary host), they will reemerge from this cyst and infect the primary host.

+Some pre-parasitic freshwater Nematomorpha larvae are known to encyst themselves on debris or vegetation.
+If they are ingested by a primary host organism (such as a millipede) in this state, they will then progress into the parasitic stage.